jasonumiker/kubernetes-training/README.md

                   number: 8000
 ```

-**NOTE:** Path rewrites are one of many areas where traefik handles things differently to something like the AWS Load Balancer Controller - in this case using another CRD called Middleware rather than annotations.
+**NOTE:** Path rewrites are one of many areas where Traefik handles things differently to something like the AWS Load Balancer Controller - in this case using another CRD called Middleware rather than annotations.
 We'll discuss why these differences in providers is an example of what is leading to Kubernetes moving from Ingress to Gateway below.

 To see this: